-Capital requirement for market risk is calculated using standardized approach.
-The capital requirement for market risk is analysed into capital requirement for profit rate risk, equity risk, foreign exchange risk and option risk.
+Capital requirement for market risk is calculated using the standardised approach.
+The capital requirement for market risk is analysed into capital requirement for profit rate risk, equity risk, foreign exchange risk.

-A summary of capital requirement for market risk under standardized approach under Basel II is set out below
+A summary of the capital requirement for market risk under standardised approach under Basel II is set out below